boyang-li/e-commerce/README.md

-E-COMMERCE
+OpenShop
 ==============

-An open source e-commerce platform built with Rails 4.
+OpenShop is an open source e-commerce platform built with Ruby on Rails.

 Hardware and Software Requirements
 ----------------------------------